 Audit Fees.
 Audit fees consist of fees billed for professional services performed by Deloitte and Touche LLP for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
-Audit fees for 2020 include \$68,000 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$172,000 related to the acquisitions of the Telos and ApiFix companies and the purchase of certain intellectual property assets from Band-Lok, LLC.
+Audit fees for 2022 include \$150,000 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$222,000 related to the acquisitions of the MD Ortho and Pega Medical companies.

 Audit-Related Fees.
 Audit-related fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-Audit-related fees for 2021 consisted of fees related to contingent consideration testing.
-There were no such fees incurred in 2020.
+There were no such fees incurred in 2022 or 2021.

 Tax Fees.
 Tax fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-There were no such fees incurred in 2021 or 2020.
+There were no such fees incurred in 2022 or 2021.